Back

 3. Align your processes with your mission

-The processes your company goes through should be based on top of your mission and values.
-That way you bring your employees in direct touch with the essential aspects that make your company strong and unique.
+Your company’s processes should be based on its mission and values.
+That way, you can bring your employees in direct contact with the essential aspects that make your company strong and unique.

-Your mission should be something that’s reminded daily, talk about it, and make your employees see how your company values affect and improve work processes so that the more they work on their routines, the more they incorporate the company mission and values, and as a result, they will end up embracing your values and learning them by heart.
+Your mission should be reminded and discussed daily, and your employees should see how your company values affect and improve work processes.
+The more they work on their routines, the more they incorporate the company mission and values, and as a result, they will embrace your values and learn them by heart.

 4. Celebrate achievements that align with the company mission